 |Heihachiro Okawa (Bridge on the River Kwai) as Mr. Kawasaki|

-Henrik’s life path takes a fateful detour one night when, despondent over his wife bailing on an important business dinner, Henrik accepts an invitation from a beautiful young woman named Susanne (Geeson) to attend a “hippie” hash (hashish) party on the outskirts of town.
-Before long, Henrik’s judgmental instincts (“I mean, this is what it all adds up to?
-The hair, the pot, be neutral, be uninvolved, do nothing, want nothing, believe in nothing?”) clash with the more easygoing vibes of his impromptu hosts (Susanne dubs him “Nowhere Man”), sending Henrik out into the stormy night in a borrowed car, eager to make his way to a train station and return home.
+Always known as one willing to do what's necessary to ensure the proper outcome in a business deal, Henrik’s straight-as-an-arrow life path takes a fateful detour one night when, despondent over his wife bailing on an important business dinner, he accepts an invitation from a beautiful young woman named Susanne (Geeson) to attend a “hippie” hash (hashish) party on the outskirts of town.
+Ultimately unable to really let himself go, it isn't long before Henrik’s judgmental instincts (“I mean, this is what it all adds up to?
+The hair, the pot, be neutral, be uninvolved, do nothing, want nothing, believe in nothing?”) clash with the more easygoing vibes of his impromptu hosts (Susanne dubs him “Nowhere Man”), sending Henrik out into the stormy night in a borrowed car, eager to make his way to a train station and a return to a world more familiar.

-Alas, the combination of low visibility, a malfunctioning automobile, and an unseen bicyclist result in a fatal hit and run.
-Instead of going back to the house and reporting the incident (an accident, ironically, for which no blame to either party could be ascribed), Henrik, relying on darkness and anonymity to conceal the truth, instead returns to his life; shaken, but indiscernibly so.
-In the realm of moral displacement, feelings of remorse, guilt, and the fear of detection all look very much the same.
+Alas, the combination of low visibility, a malfunctioning automobile, and an unseen bicyclist result in a fatal hit and run accident.
+But rather than going back to the house and reporting the incident (an accident, ironically, for which no blame to either party could be ascribed), Henrik, relying on darkness and anonymity to conceal the truth, chooses to continue on his course home; hopeful that the mess will somehow take care of itself, grateful to have no witnesses to the unfortunate event.
+If Henrik is shaken at all--and he is--he nevertheless knows how important it is for it to remain indiscernibly so to others.
+Working in his favor is the fact that in the realm of moral displacement, feelings of remorse and the fear of detection both look very much the same.

 Henrik's past catches up with him

-Just when it looks as though his actions will bear no consequences, out of nowhere—as if summoned by an innate need in Henrik to punish himself because no one else will—(re)appears Susanne.
-She knows of what he’s done (“I’d have done the same in your place.”), has no interest in money (“That would be blackmail.”), but is not above resorting to a bit of subtle coercion and upfront extortion to parlay the incriminating knowledge she possesses into a press secretary job at his firm.
+Just when it looks as though his actions will bear no consequence, out of nowhere—as if summoned by an innate need in Henrik to punish himself because no one else will—(re)appears Susanne.
+She knows of what he’s done (“I’d have done the same in your place”), has no interest in money (“That would be blackmail”), but is not above resorting to a bit of subtle coercion and upfront extortion to parlay the incriminating knowledge she possesses into a press secretary's job at his firm.

 |In the Middle|